-Seamounts have been identified as both threatened or declining habitat by OSPAR and Vulnerable Marine Ecosystems in relation to high seas fisheries by the FAO (OSPAR Commission, 2003; FAO, 2007).
+Seamounts have been identified as both priority threatened or declining habitat by OSPAR and Vulnerable Marine Ecosystems in relation to high seas fisheries by the FAO (OSPAR Commission, 2003; FAO, 2007).
 In addition the sensitivity of Altair seamount has been recognised by NEAFC with the current temporary fishing closure.
-In view of the recognition of the vulnerability of seamounts by the UN, CBD, NEAFC and OSPAR it is recommended that the protection afforded Antialtair seamount is extended to marine protected area status.
+Although no site-specific information exists, it is likely that this site contains the sensitive habitats that are characteristic of seamounts in general.
+In view of the recognition of the vulnerability of seamounts by the UN, CBD, NEAFC and OSPAR it agreed that the protection afforded Altair seamount was extended to marine protected area status.